sickmartian/CalendarView/README.md

 The API for getting the pressed, current and/or selected day works via the **DayMetadata** class. `DayMetadata` is just a value holder for the day, month and year.
 It takes the months of the year starting with 1 (so January is 1, December is 12, like joda-time does)

-Some methods also have a `Calendar` alternative that is _just there for convenience_, in this case the Day, Month and Year values will be read directly, no timezone awarenes is built in.
+Some methods also have a `Calendar` alternative that is just there for convenience, in this case the Day, Month and Year values will be read directly, no timezone awarenes is built in.

-Adding views to the view group can be done via via the day of the month for the `MonthView` (`addViewToDayInCurrentMonth`) or using DayMetadata for the `WeekView` (`addViewToDay`).
+Adding views to the view group can be done via the day of the month for the `MonthView` (`addViewToDayInCurrentMonth`) or using `DayMetadata` for the `WeekView` (`addViewToDay`).

 Alternatively you can use the cell id (`addViewToCell`), this is not perfect as the state won't be preserved on rotation in some cases but at least allows you to add data to neightbor months when using `MonthView`.